undecaf/vue-barcode-scanner/README.md

   ```

   CSS class `.detected` is added to the `<div>` automatically if any barcode was detected.
-  The names of the detected barcode `format`s (in original spelling and kebab case)
+  The names of the detected barcode `format`s (in original spelling and in kebab case)
   are also added as CSS classes.
 This allows visual feedback on detection, for example:

   ```css